How to create and use audiences in Google Analytics 4 (GA4)

 Subscribe to our monthly newsletter to get the latest updates in your inbox

-There are two types of audiences that you can use in GA4: Predictive Audiences (built by GA4 based on your data) and Custom Audiences (configurable, much like segments in Universal Analytics/GA3).
-Take a look by navigating to Admin > Configure > Audiences > Create Audience.
+There are two types of audiences that you can use in Google Analytics: Predictive Audiences (built by GA4 based on your data) and Custom Audiences (configurable, much like segments in Universal Analytics/Google Analytics 360).

 Audience Types